MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-filters.md

 A custom filter can be created inside a vertical based on a connection property.
 For example, you can create a **Published On** filter for ServiceNow connection inside a vertical.

 > [!NOTE]
-> Custom Filters are currently available in the Targeted Release channel.
+> Custom Filters are currently in preview for admins and end-users in Targeted Release.
 For more information about preview, see [Connectors preview features](connectors-overview.md#what-are-the-preview-features).

 ## Create a filter in an organizational level vertical